Ramsi-K/notebookify/README.md

   - Logs are stored in `notebookify.log`.
 - **Automatic Folder Cleanup**: Ensures temporary files and folders are cleaned up after processing.
 - **Modular Folder Management**: Handles folder creation and resource management efficiently for batch processing.
+- **Batch Processing**: Convert and upload multiple notebooks in a single execution, streamlining the workflow for large-scale projects.

 ### Known Issues

 - If `kaleido` is not installed, Plotly snapshots may not work.
 Install it with `pip install -U kaleido`.